Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

-The next interesting question is which of the two join phases (building the hash table and probing it) loses more performance.
-Thus, we break down the hash join run time into phases in \cref{fig:random-memory-access-join}, right part.
-It reveals, that the build phase suffers a considerably higher performance reduction than the join phase, hinting that random writes suffer a higher performance penalty than random reads.
-To gain a deeper understanding of the issue, we constructed two micro-benchmarks investigating random reads and writes in SGX enclaves, that we discuss next.
+The next interesting question is which of the two join phases (building the hash table and probing it) affects performance most.
+Thus, we break down the hash join runtime into phases in \cref{fig:random-memory-access-join}, right part.
+It reveals that the random-write-heavy build phase suffers a considerably higher performance reduction than the join phase.
+This raises the question if memory writes in SGXv2 have higher overheads than reads.

-\paragraph{Random main memory access micro-benchmarks.} For testing the effects of random main memory reads, we use the pointer chasing implementation of \texttt{pmbw}~\cite{bingmannPmbwParallelMemory2013}.
-For pointer chasing, an array is filled with pointers.
-Every pointer refers to another random address in the array, so that the chain of pointers creates a circle.
-Therefore, each step is dependent on the results of the previous step.
-This prevents out-of-order execution from scheduling memory loads in parallel and thereby creates a worst case for random memory access latency.
-To evaluate the influence of memory encryption on writes in SGX, we designed a benchmark that writes 8 byte integers to random positions inside an array.
-The positions are determined using a linear congruential generator.
-We measured the time required for \qty{1}{Billion} writes and varied the array size and number of possible write addresses.
+\paragraph{Random main memory access micro-benchmark.} To answer if slower writes cause the higher overhead measured for the hash table build phase, the following micro-benchmark compares reading and writing 8-byte integers at random positions inside an array.
+The positions are determined by a linear congruential generator.
+We measure the throughput and vary the array size.

-The results of these benchmarks are depicted in \cref{fig:pmbw-random}.
-They show that if the data is cache-resident, random memory reads and writes have no performance penalty inside SGX (as expected).
-When increasing array sizes to larger than the cache sizes, we see that read performance decreases to a minimum of \qty{53}{\percent}.
-Moreover, the performance of independent random writes in SGX is considerably worse than the performance on the plain CPU.
-We see nearly 3 times higher write latencies for the \qty{8}{\giga\byte} array size and already a doubling in latencies at \qty{256}{\mega\byte}, which is the size of the hash table created in the join benchmark above.\footnote{At the cache boundaries we observe better relative random access performance in \sgxTwo{}.
-We suspect this effect is caused by the cache clear operations executed as part of the SGX security protocols.}
+The results are depicted in \cref{fig:pmbw-random}.
+We derive three main insights: \begin{enumerate*} \item If the data is cache-resident, random memory reads and writes have no performance penalty inside SGX (as expected). \item When increasing array sizes to larger than the cache sizes, the relative performance of random reads and writes decreases to similar degrees.
+Therefore, the bigger slowdown of the join's build phase cannot be explained by a performance difference between random reads and writes. \item The performance decreases are significant.
+We see nearly 3x higher in-enclave latencies for the \qty{8}{\giga\byte} array size and a doubling in latencies at \qty{256}{\mega\byte}, which is the size of the hash table created in the join benchmark above. \end{enumerate*}